Vishvas810/CSE523-Machine-Learning-Code-Warriors/README.md

 As an example, for the random forest classifier, we obtained important features such as DewPointC, cloudcover, uvIndex, and visibility.
 Similarly, we used the Random forest classifier and svc with chi-square test to find the k best features.
 After that, we trained our model with the selected important features and analyzed the accuracy score.
 In addition, we applied logistic regression and gradient boosting classifiers.
-Finally, the best classifier models are chosen by comparing the trained models for two (Rain and no rain) and four classifications (No rain, Drizzle, Moderate rain, Heavy rain).
+Finally, the best classifier models are chosen by comparing the trained models for two (Rain and no rain) and four classifications (No rain, Drizzle, Moderate rain, and Heavy rain).